Extended Phase 1 Habitat Survey

 The aim of the course is to provide attendees with the knowledge required to carry out an Extended Phase 1 Habitat survey, with emphasis on the reporting required within a consultancy environment.
 Course material will be provided.

-The course will start at 10am and continue until 4pm.
-Tea, coffee and biscuits will be provided, but attendees will be required to bring a packed lunch.
+The online morning session course will start at 10am and continue until 1pm.
+The practical session the following day will start at 9am and will run until roughly 1pm.
+Due to COVID-19 restrictions, attendees will be required to bring a packed lunch and drinks.
 Please note that as the course is partly field based all attendees will need to be fit and able to walking a distance of up to 1km in an farm environment.
 Please bring appropriate outdoor clothing and footwear.

 If you would like to discuss course content or have any questions, please call/email Tom Nitti (Ecological Consultant) on 01392 455930 / firstname.lastname@example.org